qilingframework/rtfd.io/docs/ida.md

 ### Install
 - There are Two ways to install Qiling's IDA Plugin

->- 1. open plugin file, change `UseAsScript = False`.
+>- Open plugin file, change `UseAsScript = False`.
 Put the plugin file in IDA Pro\plugins and open IDA, it will auto load.
->- 2. open plugin file, change `UseAsScript = True`.
+>- Open plugin file, change `UseAsScript = True`.
 Open IDA, Click `File/Script file...`, choose plugin file, it will load.

 This plugin support IDA7.x